groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2020/groupdocs.viewer-for-.net-20.5-release-notes.md

 ### Behavior changes

-* Starting from 20.5 the CAD drawings are converted to SVG instead of PNG for better quality please refer to [How to convert CAD to HTML]({{< ref "viewer/net/developer-guide/rendering-documents/advanced-rendering/rendering-cad-drawings/how-to-convert-cad-to-html.md" >}}) article for more details.
+* Starting with 20.5, CAD drawings are converted to SVG instead of PNG for better quality.
+Refer to the following article for details: [Render CAD drawings as HTML]({{< ref "/viewer/net/rendering-basics/render-cad-documents/render-cad-documents.md" >}}) article for more details.